D4FSFS/WR_ETH/README.md

 - "scripts/data_cleaning_and_consistency_tests"
-	- scripts for consistency and quality checks and data cleaning.
+	- scripts for data-consistency, data-quality checks and data-cleaning.
 	- see Section "Materials and Methods" in the manuscript.
 	<br/>